ChiperSage/chipersage/README.md

 ### Thank You for Your Support!

-Thank you for visiting this project!
-Your interest and support are greatly appreciated.
+Thank you for visiting this project.
 If you find this project useful or helpful in any way, consider giving it a star ⭐ on GitHub!
 Your support helps me continue improving and developing more awesome features.
 If you'd like to contribute or provide feedback, feel free to open an issue or submit a pull request.
 Together, we can make this project even better!

 If you would like to further support the development of this project, consider making a donation.
 Your contributions help keep this project alive and allow me to dedicate more time to making improvements and adding new features.
 Any amount is greatly appreciated!